 Now let's turn our attention to some abnormalities and disorders that are associated with chromosomes and genes.
 Chromosomal abnormalities occur when there is more than 23 pair of chromosomes in cells.
 The most common cause of these abnormalities is maternal age.
 There is some evidence that the age of the father can also be correlated with an increased risk of some kinds of diseases as well, but there is more to learn about this relationship.
 The most common chromosomal abnormality is Down syndrome usually caused by an additional copy of genetic material on the 21st chromosome.
 The likelihood of these increases with maternal age.
-It is estimated that half of all zygotes contain an abnormal number of chromosome.
+It is estimated that half of all zygotes contain an abnormal number of chromosomes.
+Trisomy, for example, can occur on the 13th or 18th chromosome.
 Usually the organism is nonviable if this occurs on positions other than the 21st or 23rd.